mattlianje/etl4s/README.md

 ## Lineage

 Track data lineage and visualize pipeline dependencies.
-Attach metadata to any Node:
+Attach metadata to any Node or Reader then use `.toDot`, `.toJson` or `.toMermaid` on any of the afore or Sequences of:

 ```scala
 val A = Node[String, String](identity)